Life on campus

 Download a PDF copy of the maps of our campuses that you print out and bring with you on your travels.

 College Lane is home to our science and creative arts subject areas.
-The following schools are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science, School of Health and Social Work, and School of Creative Arts.
+The following schools are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science (except Sport from 2021), School of Health and Social Work, and School of Creative Arts.

 In addition, this is home to many of our student services, as well as our International Foundation College.